Caring, Affirming, and Training for Change

 The aim is to alleviate the distress of children in the poorest families as well as move the families towards health and self-sustainability

-We strengthen families with training parental skills, family conferences and counselling
+CATCH strengthens families with training parental skills, family conferences and counselling

-We provide work readiness training for youth and adults and searches for job opportunities for family members
+CATCH provides work readiness training for youth and adults and searches for job opportunities for family members

 Project 2: